and thank you for your interest! This is Steve, the

 a flat roof could be put on the outbuilding to accommodate

-a grow house.
-There are 6 alley parking spaces.
+out front, there are 6 alley spaces.

 If so, please contact Steve Sullivan at: